mr-mr-ghost/minishell/README.md

 TODO: Fix misc. errors in tokens (if there are any)

-TODO: heredoc probably needs a look at
+TODO: Dollar sign in heredoc

 TODO: probably some memory leaks